Minimal codewords arising from the incidence of points and hyperplanes in projective spaces: Small weight codewords of , not prime

 \begin{lm} Let $c\in\mc_{n-1}(n,q)$ with $\wt(c)\leq W(n,q)$.
 Then the value

 is well-defined and belongs to $\{0,1,\dots,\Delta_{n,q}\}$.
 Moreover, $m=0$ if and only if $c=\zero$. \end{lm} \begin{proof} The value $m$ is clearly well-defined if the set over which the $\max$-operator is taken is a non-empty, finite set.
-The finiteness is undisputed in the world of finite geometry.
-If the set is empty, however, by Lemma \ref{Lm_SmallLargeSecants}, all lines through a certain point $P\notin\supp(c)$ would intersect $\supp(c)$ in at least $q-\Delta_{n,q}+2$ points, hence we would obtain
+If the set is empty, by Lemma \ref{Lm_SmallLargeSecants}, all lines through a certain point $P\notin\supp(c)$ would intersect $\supp(c)$ in at least $q-\Delta_{n,q}+2$ points, hence we would obtain